iambumblehead/depgraph/README.md

 # Modifiers

-The option, `{ browser : true, ismodule : true }` directs depgraph to use the 'browser' rather than 'main' property in a package.json, like [browserify does][5].
-When `{ iscircular : false }` is passed to `getdeparr` an error will be thrown when circular dependencies are found.
+The option, `{ browser: true }` directs depgraph to use the 'browser' rather than 'main' property in a package.json, like [browserify does][5].
+When `{ iscircular: false }` is passed to `getdeparr` an error will be thrown when circular dependencies are found.

  ![scrounge](https://github.com/iambumblehead/scroungejs/raw/master/img/hand.png)